THOMAS J. TIERNAN, LT, USN

 In June 1952, he married Helen Hamilton of Pasadena, California.

-Could not find a memorial marker for Tom.
+Could not find a memorial marker for Tom, though his Find A Grave page is here.

 He was survived by his wife and parents; his father retired from the Navy as a Captain.
 He was also survived by his brothers, Frank ('48B) and Michael ('62).
 (Information from December 1967 issue of Shipmate.)